Home Category

 When you’re picturing your weekly cleaning routines in areas like the bathroom or kitchen, you may wonder how exactly to treat your tin tile backsplash.
 With its 3D embossed pattern and flexible tin metal construction, perhaps you’re concerned that your tin tile will rust or be a pain to clean well.

-Here at American Tin Ceilings, we’re happy to tell you that tin tile as a backsplash could not be easier to clean, even with regular oil or grease splatters from cooking in the kitchen, to moisture and steam residue after a bubble bath in your bathroom.
+Here at American Tin Ceilings, we’re happy to tell you that tin tile as a backsplash could not be easier to clean.
+Even with regular oil or grease splatters from cooking in the kitchen, or moisture buildup after a bubble bath, keeping your tin tile looking good is easy.

 A tin tile backsplash is not only water-, heat-, and rust-resistant, it also doesn’t require any special treatments or mixtures to keep its shiny like-new appearance.
 For daily to weekly wipe-downs, all you need is a little mild soap and water . . . that’s it!
 We’ll cover a few tips and tricks on how to keep your tin tile backsplash in clean and pristine condition.